top of page

 Tax Services You Can Trust

 As an enrolled agent, Vilensky & Company offers IRS tax problem resolution , accurate tax preparation, and proactive tax planning services.
-To find out how we can save you money on taxes or provide help with your state or federal tax problems, call 208-935-1040 or request a free consultation online now.
+To find out how we can save you money on taxes or provide help with your state or federal tax problems, call 208-935-1040 to request a free consultation or go our Contact US page to request one online now.

 bottom of page